ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The proxy MUST include a "transform" parameter whose value is an `sf-string` indicating the selected transform.
-If the proxy does not recognize or accept any of the transforms offered by the client, it MUST omit this parameter.
-When the "transform" parameter is omitted, forwarding mode is not enabled but Connection IDs can still be registered to support sharing of proxy-origin 5-tuples.
+If the proxy does not recognize or accept any of the transforms offered by the client, it MUST omit this parameter and set the header field value to "?0", or omit the header entirely.

 Upon receipt of a REGISTER_CLIENT_CID or REGISTER_TARGET_CID capsule, the proxy validates the registration, tries to establish the appropriate